8.1 Residents' Rights

 Key Takeaways

-- Residents' rights come from the federal OBRA 1987 / 42 CFR 483 and Florida's nursing home law in Florida Statutes Chapter 400.
+- Residents' rights come from the federal OBRA 1987 / Nursing Home Reform Act (42 CFR 483) and Florida Statutes Chapter 400, enforced by AHCA.

-- Core rights include dignity, privacy, self-determination, information, voicing grievances, and freedom from abuse and unnecessary restraint.
+- Core OBRA rights: dignity, privacy, self-determination, information, voicing grievances, freedom from abuse, and freedom from unnecessary physical or chemical restraint.

-- A competent resident may refuse any care or treatment; the CNA respects the refusal, explains risks calmly, and reports it.
+- A competent resident may refuse any care or treatment; forcing care can be battery, so the CNA respects the refusal, explains calmly, and reports it.

-- Restraints require a physician's order, are a last resort, and are never used for staff convenience or discipline.
+- Restraints require a physician's order, are a last resort, and are never used for staff convenience, discipline, or punishment.

 Where Residents' Rights Come From

-Residents' rights are legal protections for people living in long-term care.
-They come from two layers of law:
+Residents' rights are enforceable legal protections for people who live in long-term care.
+They rest on two layers of law that the Florida CNA exam tests directly.

-- Florida Statutes Chapter 400 (Nursing Homes and Related Health Care Facilities) and Chapter 429 (assisted living), which add Florida resident protections enforced by the Agency for Health Care Administration (AHCA).
+- Florida Statutes Chapter 400 (Nursing Homes and Related Health Care Facilities) and Chapter 429 (assisted living), which add Florida-specific protections enforced by the Agency for Health Care Administration (AHCA).

 Core Residents' Rights